Juan451/social-icon/README.md

 # social-icon

-Web component to display icons from the main social networks and communities, based on LitElement, similar to PolyDile components.
+Web component to display icons from the main social networks and communities, based on Lit, similar to PolyDile components.

 Go to [DEMO page](https://dile-social-icon.polydile.com)!